TaliaSeada/Ex2_OOP/README.md

 3. Is connected - is there a path between every two nodes in the graph
 4. Traveling Sales Man problem

+First we will implement the Node, Edge and the Location classes.